akern40/ndarray-design/README.md

 Disclaimer: This README is not official for `ndarray`.
 Its aim is to articulate, as clearly as possible, some design principles and goals that might be achieved through a redesign of `ndarray`'s core.

-Second Disclaimer: This design document tries to build up an understanding of `ndarray`'s (potential) design from first principles, as a sort of pedagogical exercise.
+Second Disclaimer: This design document tries to build an understanding of `ndarray`'s (potential) design from first principles, as a sort of pedagogical exercise.
-In reality, every idea in this document is actually the cumulation of years of design work, conversation, and thinking, in particular by [bluss](https://github.com/bluss), [Jim Turner](https://github.com/jturner314), [Vincent Barrielle](https://github.com/vbarrielle), and [Luca Palmieri](https://github.com/LukeMathWalker).
-And that's not an exhaustive list!
-(Names pulled from contributions and discussions on the `ndarray` GitHub page).
+But the ideas in this document are the culmination of years of design, dialogue, and development, in particular by [bluss](https://github.com/bluss), [Jim Turner](https://github.com/jturner314), [Vincent Barrielle](https://github.com/vbarrielle), and [Luca Palmieri](https://github.com/LukeMathWalker)[^0].

 ## `ndarray` as a Multi-Dimensional Vec and Slice
 Fundamentally, we might think of `ndarray`'s core aspiration as providing data structures that are multi-dimensional generalizations of Rust's standard `Vec<T>` and `&[T]`: a block of data with some information describing its "shape" (rather than just its length).